stairwaytowonderland/resume-md-to-ats-converter/README.md

 The setup process involves running only 2 commands:

-1. The `make` command creates any necessary pre-requisite files or directories, including creating a *virtual environment*, and ensures [`pip`](https://pip.pypa.io/en/stable/) is installed.
+1. The `make` command creates any necessary pre-requisite files or directories, including creating a *virtual environment*, and ensuring [`pip`](https://pip.pypa.io/en/stable/) is installed and in your PATH.
 1. The `make install` command installs any required dependencies.

 > [!WARNING]